ChrBarth/pypod/README.md

 * python3-gi (```sudo apt install python3-gi```)

+This was written and tested on Ubuntu 20.04, it should probably run on other linux distributions as well, no idea if it also works on windows/mac, tell me if it does ;)

 ## CHANGELOG:

+* 2021-05-16: Re-organized Amp&FX Settings-Tab, added "About"-dialog
 * 2021-05-14: Send MIDI CC and Program Change commands via GUI to the pod, also started to include some css
 * 2021-05-03: The first version I consider somewhat fully functional, especially in the GUI-section.
 Now I will need to do some extensive testing to find and remove bugs.
 One bug I already stumbled over is a segmentation fault when changing a lot of settings on the pod directly (this gets now live-updated in the GUI!).
 * 2021-05-01: added logging and support for a simple json-configfile.
 Also added an option to show the available MIDI-ports for easy config-creation.